OBOAcademy/obook/docs/tutorial/sparql.md

 2. Creating summary tables for ontologies
 3. Sophisticated data transformations in ontology pipelines

 We will discuss each of these in the following and give examples.
+An informal discussion of SPARQL in OBO can be followed here:

+<iframe src="https://drive.google.com/file/d/1dueong-Du3WPPRvpYoHeFIau-_4F_6Hg/preview" width="640" height="480" allow="autoplay"></iframe>

 ### Quality control checking